ibm-cloud-docs/cephaas/sds_capacity_performance.md

 | IOPS | Current IOPS (Input/Output Operations Per Second) value for a predefined IOPS tier |
 | Latency | Response time delay measured in milliseconds |
 | Throughput| The performance a disk can deliver, measured in MB/S|
-{: caption="Table 2.
-Details about deployment performance" caption-side="bottom"}
+{: caption="Details about deployment performance" caption-side="bottom"}

 ## Renaming your deployments
 {: #rename-deployment}